 5 best free WordPress user roles plugins

 These plugins are not direct alternatives to one another.
-Each free WordPress user roles plugin brings a unique set of features to the table.
+Each free version of the WordPress user roles plugin brings a unique set of features to the table.
 We have chosen the best one from each category.
 Together, they give you full control over adding and managing WordPress user roles.
 Mix and match them to add the exact features you need

 - creating new user roles